microsoft/industry/fsi/referenceImplementation/readme.md

 - **** This is the dedicated Management Group for landing zones, which are optimized and governed aligned with migration scenarios, net-new development using PaaS services, as well as mission-critical banking workloads.
 An application team request as many subscriptions as they want into the various landing zones, and will be responsible for development, testing, and production.
 From a platform perspective, each subscription is treated equally (i.e., everything is treated as production) to reduce friction in deployment, operations, and overall continuous compliance.

 - **Cloud-Native:** This is the dedicated Management Group for cloud-native landing zones, meaning workloads that may require direct internet inbound/outbound connectivity and will not require connectivity to on-premises.
+Access to these applications is done either via the internet or via Azure Private Link.

-- **Corp:** This is the dedicated Management Group for Corp landing zones, meaning workloads that requires connectivity/hybrid connectivity with the corporate network thru the hub in the connectivity subscription.
+- **Corp:** This is the dedicated Management Group for Corp landing zones, meaning workloads that requires connectivity/hybrid connectivity with the corporate network through the hub VNet in the connectivity subscription.

 - **Playground:** This is the dedicated Management Group for subscriptions that will solely be used for testing and exploration by anyone in the organization that want to explore Azure services.
 Further, subscriptions placed in this management group can be leveraged to expedite service enablement for an FSI organization, to assess and validate Azure services with best practices such as Microsoft Cloud Security Benchmark before allowing new services to be deployed to landing zone subscriptions.